Walid Phares: Views

-Israel
+On the Arab–Israeli conflict

 Phares has said that "[Israel's] only rational and historical choice is to link up once more with the Christian community of Lebanon.
 This may represent a choice which may not be appreciated among many Israelis, for various reasons, but it remains one which cannot be avoided...
 The Christians of Lebanon are the only potential ally against the advance of the northern Arabo-Islamic threat against Israel."